vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 point of time.
 The following is & short exposition of was very close to Revati (5 Piscium); but another school

-Burgess's calculations. : . thinks that the autumnal equinootial point (frst point of ..The 8.8.: gives the position of the junction-stars in Libra:) at this epoch was very close to the star Citrā" (Spica, terms.of Dhruvaka and Vikṣepa; two co-ordinates peculiar a Virginis), and therefore the first point of Aries at the to Sarya-Siddhānta.
+Burgess's calculations. : . thinks that the autumnal equinootial point (frst point of ..The 8.8.: gives the position of the junction-stars in Libra:) at this epoch was very close to the star Citrā" (Spica, terms.of Dhruvaka and Vikṣepa; two co-ordinates peculiar a Virginis), and therefore the first point of Aries at the to Sūrya Siddhānta.
 Their meaning and relation to the opoch of S.J was 1809 behind this point.
 The celestial usually adopted co-ordinates is illustrated by means of longitude in 1950 of 5 Piscium was 19° 10' 39" and of fig. 27 and for convenience of the reader, the standard a Virginis was 8030 89.90"; Tho-longitudes of 'tke first point of Aries, woording to the two schools therefore . differ. by 23° 9'( - )19° 11'=3° :58' and they cannot be identical Revatk or Piscizim was clasest toro (the V.E.. point) about 575 A.D., and Citra: or a Virginis was closest: to - (the A.E. 'point) aboat285.
 AD., 8. clear difference.

 of 290 years. - ..
 Thus open those who uphold the nirayana school are